+The menstrual cycle is complex and is controlled by many different glands and the hormones that these glands produce.
 The four phases of the menstrual cycle are menstruation, the follicular phase, ovulation and the luteal phase.
 Common problems include heavy or painful periods and premenstrual syndrome (PMS).

 The average length of the menstrual cycle is 28 days, but this can vary between women and from one cycle to the next.
 The length of the menstrual cycle is calculated from the first day of the period to the day before the next period starts.

 Girls get their first period (menarche), on average, between the ages of 11 and 14 years.
 By this stage, other sexual characteristics have usually developed, such as pubic hair and budding breasts.